Jason-Teng/MethGET/README.md

                         input gene annotation file
   -c CUTOFF, --cutoff CUTOFF
-                        minimum cytosines that are covered by reads
+                        minimum cytosines that are covered by reads --TE {True,False}     The input GTF file is TE GTF.
+The TE methylation each gene will be calculated in GeneMean.txt.
+The TE analyses can be conducted if the target region is 'Gene_Body'
 ```
 **Example for preprocess:**
 ```